philipwalton/mozart/README.md

 });
 ```

 The above class definition uses both public and protected methods.
 The next example subclasses `Citizen`.
-As you can see, both public and protected methods are able to either inherit methods from their superclass or override them while still being able to invoke their supermethod.
+As you can see, both public and protected methods are able to either inherit methods from their superclass or override them while still being able to invoke their super method.

 ```javascript
 var Criminal = Citizen.subclass(function(proto, _, _protected) {